meehirbhalla/INST377_final/README.md

 **Link to API:** https://beta.umd.io/

 **What visualisations does your project drive?** </br>
-UMD PowerBar chart using chart.js (https://www.chartjs.org/).
+UMD Power Query for Testudo leverages a bar chart using chart.js (https://www.chartjs.org/).
 This bar chart displays the number of open seats in each section of INST377.
-Users can also filter the sections displayed using checboxes.
+Users can filter the sections displayed using checboxes.

 What CSS frameworks did you use?
 What version of them? </br>
 **CSS frameworks:** Vanilla CSS (CSS3)